apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 All the S3A tests which work with a private repository can be configured to run with S3Guard by using the `s3guard` profile.
-When set, this will run all the tests with a local dynamo DB instance set to "non-authoritative" mode.
+When set, this will run all the tests with local memory for the metadata set to "non-authoritative" mode.

 ```bash
 mvn -T 1C verify -Dparallel-tests -DtestsThreadCount=6 -Ds3guard
 ```

-When the `s3guard` profile is enabled, are two other profiles which can be enabled
+When the `s3guard` profile is enabled, following profiles can be specified:

+* `dynamo`: use an AWS-hosted DynamoDB table; creating the table if it does not exist.
+You will have to pay the bills for DynamoDB web service.
-* `dynamo` : use an AWS-hosted dynamo DB table, instead of a local table; creating the table if it does not exist.
+* `dynamodblocal`: use an in-memory DynamoDBLocal server instead of real AWS DynamoDB web service; launch the server if it is not yet started; creating the table if it does not exist.
+You won't be charged bills for using DynamoDB in test.
+However, the DynamoDBLocal is a simulator of real AWS DynamoDB and is maintained separately, so it may be stale.
 * `non-auth`: treat the s3guard metadata as authorative

 ```bash